printix/Power-BI/Readme.md

 3. You must meet the prerequisites for using the [Printix API](https://printix.bitbucket.io/index-005e71b7-013f-4dbb-9227-020367495ac4.html).
 4. You must have a valid [Azure Subscription](https://azure.microsoft.com/en-us/free/).
 5. You must have provisioned a Storage account (general purpose V2 or V1) with a container (blob).
 If you’re unsure on how to do that, you can read [About Azure storage accounts](https://docs.microsoft.com/en-us/azure/storage/common/storage-create-storage-account).
 6. You must have provisioned an Azure Automation account.
-If you’re unsure on how to do that, you can read the [Create a Standalone Azure Automation Account](https://docs.microsoft.com/en-us/azure/automation/automation-create-standalone-account).
+If you’re unsure on how to do that, you can read the [Create a Standalone Azure Automation Account](https://docs.microsoft.com/en-us/azure/automation/automation-create-standalone-account). **Please** make sure that you [update](https://docs.microsoft.com/en-us/azure/automation/automation-update-azure-modules) the modules of the new Automation account, as the account might not contain the latest modules!
+Failure to do so, will result in failures while running the runbook!

 ## Step 1 - Create an Azure Automation runbook, credentials and set a schedule